felipesoaresfl/wordle-clone-js/README.md

-# wordle-clone-busertech
+# wordle-clone-js

-Clone do jogo Wordle desenvolvido com Javascript.
+Clone do jogo Wordle desenvolvido com Javascript no Busertech.